Magnetic-Fox/Asterisk-SMS-Suite/README.md

 ## Dependencies

 These tools need some other packages and libraries to work.
-Here are the list (hope I remember everything):
+Here is the list (hope I remember everything):

 1. Asterisk (of course)
 2. smsq (should be part of the Asterisk package)